contentful/contentful_middleman/DEPLOYING.md

 ---

-# Placeholder Platform
+# Netlify

-## Placeholder Caveat

-> Placeholder description
+## Requirements for Build

+> Minimum requirements for a clean build of a Contentful Middleman app on Netlify

 Steps to solve:

-1. Do ...
-2. Then ...
-3. After ...
+1. add `.*-space-hash` to .gitignore
+2. add `/data` to .gitignore
+3. add a .ruby-version file
+4. add a .nvmrc file
+5. Netlify Site > Settings > Deploy Settings > Build Command: `middleman contentful --rebuild && middleman build`

-> Contributed by @...
+> Contributed by @joshRpowell

 ---